Central limit theorems for $U$-statistics of Poisson point processes: Central limit theorems for -statistics

-where $N$ is a standard Gaussian random variable and $M_{ij}$ are sums of certain fourth moment integrals.
+where the $M_{ij} (f) $ are sums of certain fourth moment integrals.
 The precise definition is given in formula (\ref{def:Mij}).
-In most applications it is elementary to bound these fourth moments of $f$.
-This is carried out in Section~\ref{sec:GeometricUstatistic} and Section~\ref{sec:LocalUstatistic}.
+In most applications, it is elementary to bound these fourth moments of $f$.
+This is carried out in Sections~\ref{sec:GeometricUstatistic} and~\ref{sec:LocalUstatistic}.